lightly-io/team-awareness-training/README.md

 # Team awareness training
-8-week course in meditation &amp; mindfulness for a team, published under the [Creative Commons License](LICENSE).
+8-week course in meditation &amp; mindfulness for a team.
+Published under the [Creative Commons License](LICENSE).

-The goal of this course is to increase participants focus and lower their stress levels.
+The goal of this course is to increase focus and stress management skills.

 ## Table of contents
 1. [Todo](#todo).